kemo-sabe/auto_vpn/README.md

 - sudo pip3 install bs4
 - sudo pip3 install colorama

+MANJARO (and assuming Arch Linux distributions), THE LXML LIBRARY IS NEEDED:

+- sudo pip3 install lxml

 PLEASE CONTRIBUTE ANY ADDITIONS/SUGGESTIONS TO THE CODE.
 IF IT IS USEFUL, PAY IT FORWARD.